mikhailyesman/ProjecrtE/task5/MYSQL/READme.txt

 **********************************************************************************************************************
 GRANT REPLICATION SLAVE ON .
-TO 'smes_rep'@'%' IDENTIFIED BY 'smes'; FLUSH PRIVILEGES;
+TO 'smesrep'@'%' IDENTIFIED BY 'smes'; FLUSH PRIVILEGES;
 FLUSH PRIVILEGES;
 **********************************************************************************************************************
 RESET MASTER;